SAP-samples/teched2025-DT265/exercises/ex1/README.md

 2. Create a site and enter a site name, for example, *Partner Reference Application*.
 3. Open the *Role Assignments* area on the left side of the screen.
 4. Edit the role assignments.
 5. Click into the search field.
-The **Poetry Slam Manager* Role* should show up as a result.
+The *Poetry Slam Manager Role* should show up as a result.
-6. Choose the plus behind the **Poetry Slam Manager* Role*.
+6. Enable the assignment status of the role *Poetry Slam Manager Role*.
-7. Choose the plus behind the *Poetry Slam Visitor Role*.
+7. Enable the assignment status of the role *Poetry Slam Visitor Role*.
 8. Save the changes.
 9. To launch the site, open the *URL* provided in the *Properties* of the *Site Settings*.
 Note the URL of the *Poetry Slam Manager* launchpad site for later use (**launchpad site URL**).
 On the site, you can see no tiles yet.
 Before being able to see the *Poetry Slams* and *Visitors* tiles, you need to set up the authorizations roles.